witehound/reddit-clone/build.md

  - [x] completed the community header component
  - [x] completed page component layout
  - [x] completed functunalities to join and leave a community in the useCommunites custim hook
+  - [x] completed functunalities to create post with iamge or without